 The problem is, they’ve got nothing.
 Because there is nothing.
 Period.
 You’re totally wrong, “TopSpeed,” it’s not coming (at least anytime soon).
 In fact, there’s no new GT-R coming, either, at least not until well after a facelifted 2021 model debuts.
 Sorry, fanboys – You were warned: We’re independent and honest, and the fact is, Nissan has decided to retain the current Z design until 2021 and release a refreshed (facelifted) Z35, along with a facelifted R35, around that time.

 If you’re still with me, let’s talk about what type of corporate culture allows things like this to happen.
 After all, Dodge gets the green light to release a loss-leading 10-second street car that comes with a suitcase full of legitimate track day accoutrements.
-Ford can produce a world-class supercar in the GT40… likewise, Chevrolet continues to churn out Corvettes, arguably the absolute most bang for the buck in total overall performance.
+Ford can produce a world-class supercar in the GT40… likewise, Chevrolet continues to churn out Corvettes, arguably the absolute most bang for the buck in total overall performance (selling out ALL – yes, ALL – the 2020 models before VIN 0001 rolled off the assembly line.
 Yet Nissan can’t seem to keep from stepping in its own excrement.
 How does that happen?

 You’ll recall, we had the pleasure of having Nissan’s then Executive Vice President Andy Palmer join us here in the forums several years back.
 He took questions, deflected criticism, and attempted to educate the readership on the difficulties inherent in bringing a new platform to market, especially a loss leader (which most performance cars, or ‘halo cars’ are).
 The outcome?
 He was frustrated, presumably because of his inability to speak more frankly.
 Readers were frustrated, because every other manufacturer builds something that get enthusiasts excited about the brand.
 Both sides plugged their ears, neither wanting to accept the clear and present reality of the others’ position, and soon thereafter, Palmer was heading up Aston-Martin.
 Despite our brutal lashing of him, at least he engaged with the community, and we wish him well.